grafana/agent/docs/sources/operator/api.md

 </td>
 <td>
 <p>OverrideHonorLabels, if true, overrides all configured honor_labels read
-from ServiceMonitor or PodMonitor to false.</p>
+from ServiceMonitor or PodMonitor and sets them to false.</p>
 </td>
 </tr>
 <tr>